plasma-mds/plasma-metadata-schema/dev/README.md

 * Metadata fields are collected in tables defined in Markdown files.
 * A special table format ([read more](#Table-format-for-automated-conversion)) allows the automated generation of metadata templates for the open source electronic lab notebook [eLabFTW](https://www.elabftw.net) and JSON schema definitions which can be used, e.g. for automated form generation and metadata validation.

+## Supportive tools

+The open source electronic lab notebook [eLabFTW](https://www.elabftw.net) is considered as a practical solution to bring standardized templates for documentation of experiments into the labs.
+The *.tpl files provided in this repository can loaded as template into eLabFTW ([read more](doc.elabftw.net/user-guide.html#templates)).
+Alternatively, the content of the *.tpl files can be copied as source code to eLabFTW experiments (new experiment -> view -> source code -> paste the source of the relevant *.tpl file(s) to a new experiment).

+The creation of individual templates or JSON schema files or small modifications are simplified by the tool [markdown2json-converter](https://github.com/plasma-mds/markdown2json-converter):

+* Open the tool at https://csihda.github.io/markdown2json-converter/.
+* Paste the Markdown source code of a [compatible table](#Table-format-for-automated-conversion) to the left input field or generate a new table in proper format.
+* Click CONVERT and download the JSON schema file or the html description list.

+The html description list (*.tpl file) can be directly loaded into eLabFTW for use as metadata template.

 ## Table format for automated conversion

 The table must always satisfy this format